 - Arts and culture

 - Sports teams and recreation

 - Capital campaigns or projects

+- Environmental projects or organizations

 - Direct religious activities of religious groups or organizations

+- Agencies or programs that require changes to our MOA.

+- Direct religious activities of religious groups or organizations

 - Scholarships and individuals

-- Environmental projects or organizations
+- Programs run by State Agencies including Higher Education and Public School

-While these causes are important for creating vibrant communities they do not fit the focus of UWRC's Community Impact work.
+While these causes are important for creating vibrant communities, they do not fit the focus of UWRC's Community Impact work.
 However, we welcome any non-profit to use our online volunteer center UnitedWeVolunteer.org to recruit, engage and track volunteers.

-IMPACT GRANTS - Impact Grants are awarded every two years to programs that address one the critical issues in the focus areas of health, education, and financial stability.
+IMPACT GRANTS - Impact Grants are awarded to programs that address one of the critical issues in the focus areas of health, education, and financial stability.
 Impact programs are expected to demonstrate, track and report outcomes.
+Grant cycle is two years.
 Grant range: \$7,500 to \$35,000